trekhleb/self-parking-car-evolution/README.md

 ![Self-parking cars at the beginning of the evolution](./public/01-cars-before-01.gif)

-**On the 40th generation** the cars start learning what the self-parking is and start aiming to get closer to the parkin spot (although hitting the other cars along the way):
+**On the 40th generation** the cars start learning what the self-parking is and start aiming to get closer to the parking spot (although hitting the other cars along the way):

 ![Self-parking car in ](./public/02-car-after-01.gif)

 Another example with a bit more challenging starting point:

 ![Self-parking car in ](./public/02-car-after-03.gif)

+## Development Details and Hints

+The project is a [React](https://create-react-app.dev/) application written on TypeScript.
+Styled with [BaseWeb](https://baseweb.design/).

+The 3D world simulation is made with [Three.js](https://threejs.org/) library using [@react-three/fiber](https://github.com/pmndrs/react-three-fiber) wrapper.
+The physics is simulated with [Cannon.js](https://github.com/schteppe/cannon.js) using [cannon-es](https://github.com/pmndrs/cannon-es) wrapper.

+The whole evolution simulations is happening directly in the browser.

 Hints: